This post was developed via a partnership with BetterHelp.

 Try a Personal Lubricant and Massage Oil

-If you are dealing with vaginal dryness, consider a personal lubricant.
+If you are dealing with VV dryness, consider a personal lubricant.
 You can even find a lubricant that doubles as a massage oil to spice things up in the bedroom.
 A romantic massage is a great way to “get in the mood” if you’re having difficulty, and the lubricant will help reduce pain or dryness during sex.
 There’s never “too much” lube, so don’t feel embarrassed to use what you need.

 Indulge in Your Fantasies